hpcc-systems/HPCC-Platform/esp/src/test-ui/tests/framework/documentation/DesignDocument.md

 2. **Retrieve Column Data**:
     - Retrieves data for work unit IDs and protected statuses from the UI.
 3. **Comparison and Logging**:
-    - Iterates through the protected status data.
+    - Iterates through the protected status data and work unit IDs data.
-    - Compares the retrieved work unit ID with `wuName`.
+    - Compares the work unit ID with the given `wuName`.
+    - If it matches
       - Logs success if the protected status matches the expected value.
       - Logs an error if the protected status does not match the expected value.
+    - Breaks the for loop as the protected testing is done for that workunit.

 #####  Method: `parseJson`